• Features

 • Implement programmatic changes for advanced customization

-These methods enable you to overcome the limitations of the default WordPress send email functionality and ensure that your messages are sent effectively.
+These methods enable you to overcome the limitations of the default WordPress send email functionality and ensure that your messages reach your intended recipients.

 How to send emails from WordPress using the wp_mail() function